MFMokbel/Crawlector/README.md

 One of the major additions to release 2.0 is the capability to extract different types of objects from the page, save them to disk, Yara & URLHaus scan them and save the results to the CSV file.
 To enable this feature, set the option **extract_obj** to true, under the section **[page]**.

 The implementation of the deep object extraction feature works by creating an MHT web archive file from the webpage, including external scripts, images and CSS files.
 All embedded files will be extracted into the path specified by the option **obj_dir** (path: **obj\_dir**/**objects**/), where each file will be scanned.
 The implementation is not to be confused with headless browser functionality.
-DOE is different and doesn't involve loading the page to retrieve all dynamically queried urls.
-Therefore, it has its own limitations.
+DOE is different and doesn't involve loading the page to retrieve all dynamically queried URLs.
+Therefore, it has its limitations.

 All of the extracted objects will have some of their metadata written into the CSV file.
 Things to keep in mind when reading the CSV file, the id of the domain with the extracted object has a unique format, as follows, **\<domain\_id>\_\<type>\_p\_obj\_\<counter>** (for example, \_mfa\_gov\_cef40bc5-ba6a-41\_t1\_p\_obj\_0\_).
 And, the url will have the following format, **\<url>__\<object\_filename>** (for example, _https://www.mfa.gov.law\_\_bilmur.min.js_).